Aya-Kassem/AngularWeatherApp/README.md

 # Angular Weather App ...
-This project is a simple Weather application built with Angular 16, displaying 3 days weather for user input Country.
+This project is a simple Weather application built with Angular 16, displaying 3 weather days for user input Country.

 ## App Features ...
 1- Displaying Weather For 3 Days.
-  - User Can Choose each day to see the weather of selected Day.
+  - User Can Choose each day to see the weather of the selected Day.
-  - HighCharts used to display the avg temperatures along the day.
+  - HighCharts are used to display the average temperatures throughout the day.
   - Circle Progress to show the Humidity level in each day.
-  - UV gradient to display the UV degree in each day.
+  - UV gradient to display the UV degree each day.
-  - Sunrise and Sunset Times in each Day.
+  - Sunrise and Sunset Times on each Day.

 2- User Default Country.
-  - Enable User to input the default country name or city name and save it to local storage as default country.
+  - Enable the User to input the default country or city name and save it to local storage as the default country.
   - Validate User Input.

 3- User Search.
-  - Enable user to search any Country or city to check the weather.
+  - Enable users to search any Country or city to check the weather.
   - Validate User Input.

 4- Favorite Section.
-  - Save user search in Fav dropdown so user can choose from favorites later.
+  - Save user search in the Fav dropdown so the user can choose from favorites later.

 ## Technologies Used
 - Angular 16, Standalone Components.